davidmrowe/www.rowerunning.co.uk/_posts/2015/2015-09-01-kona-diaries-2015-consistency-consistently-injured.md

 [I took part in a local triathlon](/2015/08/bognor-regis-triathlon-2015/) and loved it.
 I came 5th overall, had a good swim, very good bike and a tough run (lack of run mileage does that to you).
 This was it.
 Two months away from Kona and I'm starting to get some consistency back.
 This is so important.

-In mid-August whilst out riding my time trial bike (down on the 'aero bars') Ihit something in the road and suddenly had to deal with a front wheel blow-out at just under 25 miles per hour.
+In mid-August whilst out riding my time trial bike (down on the 'aero bars') I hit something in the road and suddenly had to deal with a front wheel blow-out at just under 25 miles per hour.
 This was followed by a sliding manouver, contact with the curb, contact with the pavement and a mid air flight into some undergrowth!

 It hurt.